-(c) identifies all areas, systems and processes that require material improvement, updating or redesign; and (dc) provides a remediation plans and a timeline for their implementation or confirmation that remediation has been completed.

-- (2) Such certification or acknowledgement shall be submitted electronically in the form set forth on the department's website and shall be signed by the covered entity's highest-ranking executive and its CISO.
-If the covered entity does not have a CISO, the certification or acknowledgement shall be signed by the highest-ranking executive and by the senior officer responsible for the cybersecurity program of the covered entity. - (3) Each covered entity shall maintain for examination and inspection by the department upon request all records, schedules and other documentation and data supporting [this certificate] the certification or acknowledgement for a period of five years, including [.
-To the extent a covered entity has identified] the identification of all areas, systems and processes that require or required material improvement, updating or redesign, all remedial efforts undertaken to address any such areas, systems [or] and processes that [and remediation plans and timelines for their implementation [that require] required material improvement, updating or redesign, the covered entity shall document the identification and the remedial efforts planned and underway to address such areas, systems or processes.
-Such documentation must be available for inspection by the superintendent].

-- (c) Notice and explanation of extortion payment.
-Each covered entity, in the event of an extortion payment made in connection with a cybersecurity event involving the covered entity, shall provide the superintendent electronically, in the form set forth on the department's website, with the following: - (1) within 24 hours of the extortion payment, notice of the payment; and - (2) within 30 days of the extortion payment, a written description of the reasons payment was necessary, a description of alternatives to payment considered, all diligence performed to find alternatives to payment, and all diligence performed to ensure compliance with applicable rules and regulations including those of the Office of Foreign Assets Control.
+- (ii) a written acknowledgment that: - (a) acknowledges that, for the prior calendar year, the covered entity did not materially comply with all the requirements of this Part; - (b) identifies all sections of this Part that the entity has not materially complied with and describes the nature and extent of such noncompliance; and - (c) provides a remediation timeline or confirmation that remediation has been completed. - (2) Such certification or acknowledgment shall be submitted electronically in the form set forth on the department's website and shall be signed by the covered entity's highest-ranking executive and its CISO.
+If the covered entity does not have a CISO, the certification or acknowledgment shall be signed by the highest-ranking executive and by the senior officer responsible for the cybersecurity program of the covered entity. - statement covering the prior calendar year.
+This statement shall be submitted by February 15 in such form set forth as Appendix A, certifying that the Covered Entity is in compliance with the requirements set forth in this Part.
+Each Covered Entity Each covered entity shall maintain for examination and inspection by the Department upon request all records, schedules and other documentation and data supporting this certificate the certification or acknowledgment for a period of five years.
+To the extent a Covered Entity has identified, including the identification of all areas, systems or and processes that require or required material improvement, updating or redesign, the Covered Entity shall document the identification and the all remedial efforts planned and underwayundertaken to address such areas, systems or processes.
+Such documentation must be available for inspection by the superintendent and processes, and remediation plans and timelines for their implementation. - (c) Notice and explanation of extortion payment.
+Each covered entity, in the event of an extortion payment made in connection with a cybersecurity event involving the covered entity, shall provide the superintendent electronically, in the form set forth on the department's website, with the following: - (1) within 24 hours of the extortion payment, notice of the payment; and - (2) within 30 days of the extortion payment, a written description of the reasons payment was necessary, a description of alternatives to payment considered, all diligence performed to find alternatives to payment and all diligence performed to ensure compliance with applicable rules and regulations including those of the Office of Foreign Assets Control.